eeelbrens/frieren-everforest/README.md

 # frieren-everforest (personal dotfiles based on everforest base16)

 > [!NOTE]
-> I use [this setup now](https://github.com/eeelbrens/doppio-everforest).
-This repo is kept around for those who like this kind of aesthetics (rowdy vs simple wallpaper setups).

-This is my second "dotfiled" rice so far.
-In a way, it can be considered a direct successor to my [previous setup](https://github.com/eeelbrens/purple-nordic-dotfiles).
+> I'm using [this setup](https://github.com/eeelbrens/dotfiles-gruvbox) right now, which builds on this rice in one way or another.
+Go check it out!

 ## Previews
 ![2024-06-25T01:02:15,713034935+03:00](https://github.com/eeelbrens/frieren-everforest/assets/130598002/cae74f43-80ba-4d24-9565-42e824e4229b)